-Due to a lack of governmental support, Rizkallah and Hdiyye’s situation is precarious and their home feels cold and humid.
-As Rizkallah has a difficult time breathing on his own, he requires medical assistance and needs to rent an oxygen dispenser, alongside the number of medication both him and his wife require.
+Due to a lack of governmental support, Rizkallah and Hdiyye’s situation is precarious.
+Their home feels cold and humid.
+As Rizkallah has a difficult time breathing on his own, he requires medical assistance and needs to rent an oxygen dispenser, alongside the number of medication both he and his wife require.
 This imposes an additional cost to his already unbearable monthly expenses.

 Both Rizkallah and his wife used to benefit from medical assistance at the Order’s centre, receiving diagnoses and their prescription medication.
 They also enjoyed spending time there: “The center helped us create a support network in our village.
 We had such good times there.
-The few hours spent there were truly a breath of fresh air”.
+The time we spent there was truly a breath of fresh air”.
 Today, their health requires thorough medical follow-up and regular medication.
 The Order of Malta provides the medication needed, as well as food and sanitary packages, without which they would not be able to afford to eat.

-“The medical assistance brought concrete physical relief where needed, but it was the social activities at the Order’s Centre that used to offer us emotional and mental equilibrium” said Rizkallah.
+“The medical assistance brought concrete physical relief where needed, but it was the social activities at the Order’s centre that brought us emotional and mental equilibrium” said Rizkallah.
 Today, the home visits and continued medical assistance offer the couple a sense of continuity and mean that the care and compassion of the Order still reaches them in their home.

 When we reach the home of Chakiba, she is expecting us.
 Dressed in black, as she has lost her mother a few months back, Chakiba puts on a courageous smile and invites us into the house for coffee.